-What can You do if You think We billed you incorrectly?
+What can You do if You think We billed You incorrectly?

-If You believe that We have overbilled you for your premium, or made any other error in billing or payment, please contact us at (855) 672-2755.
+If You believe that We have overbilled You for Your premium, or made any other error in billing or payment, please contact Us at (855) 672-2755.

-DRUG EXCEPTION TIMEFRAMES AND ENROLLEE RESPONSIBILITIES How
+DRUG EXCEPTION TIMEFRAMES AND ENROLLEE RESPONSIBILITIES

-do You check which services are covered under Your Oscar health plan?
+How do You check which services are covered under Your Oscar health plan?

-The list of services covered by your plan can be found in the applicable Plan Policy and Summary of Benefits and Coverage available at www.hioscar.com/forms.
+The list of services covered by Your plan can be found in the applicable Plan Policy and Summary of Benefits and Coverage available at historycom/forms.
 Also available at that site is the "Formulary" - the list of drugs covered under Your Oscar health plan.